zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem.md

 ### kendo:chart-categoryAxisItem-minorGridLines

-Configures the minor grid lines.
-These are the lines that are an extension of the minor ticks through the body of the chart.Note that minor grid lines are not visible by default, therefore none of these settings will take effect with the minor grid lines visibility being set to true.
+The configuration of the minor grid lines.
+These are the lines that are an extension of the minor ticks through the body of the chart.

 More documentation is available at [kendo:chart-categoryAxisItem-minorGridLines](chart/categoryaxisitem-minorgridlines).